longnehc/hypatia/integration_tests/infocom-test/README.md

         topology->GetGSLDelay();

 ===========

-Visualize Supplemental TLEs
+TLEs Visualization

-    Convert the supplemental TLEsto Hypatia's format using convert_to_hypatia_tles.py In visualize_tles.py, specify the tle file path and EPOCH EPOCH is the point of time for the visualization Run visualize_tles.py
+Convert the supplemental TLEsto Hypatia's format using convert_to_hypatia_tles.py

+Run script
+    python visualize_tles.py --tle ../tles.txt

-    There will be an html file called tles_visualization.html Open the html file and you will see the visualization
+Open tles_visualization.html in the same folder to see the visualization

 ===========